 I think, therefore I am - Rene Descartes

 Humans are aware.
-It's a bold assumption, but it's one that is important in determining our execution mode.
+It's one that is important in determining our execution mode.
 However, the idea of having a state of consciousness is what allows us to silently judge people.
 It gives us an inner voice.
 It influences decisions.
 It's where emotions live, although it might not be where emotions are expressed.

 Let's separate the expression of the conscious, or functions that deal with the external world as an